TUHH-DYN/DeepStep/README.md

     nohup ./train_waveeqn.sh > nohup_train_waveeqn.txt&
     nohup ./train_heateqn.sh > nohup_train_heateqn.txt&

-Again, exchange 'waveeqn' by 'heateqn' in the commands above to train the networks for the heatequation case.
+Again, exchange `waveeqn` by `heateqn` in the commands above to train the networks for the heatequation case.

 **The due to the size of the networks and the amount of data, the training will take several days or even weeks to complete (depending on the used hardware).**